Cretaceous–Paleogene boundary

 The Cretaceous–Paleogene (K–Pg) boundary, formerly known as the Cretaceous–Tertiary (K–T) boundary, is a geological signature, usually a thin band of rock containing much more iridium than other bands.
 The K–Pg boundary marks the end of the Cretaceous Period, the last period of the Mesozoic Era, and marks the beginning of the Paleogene Period, the first period of the Cenozoic Era.
-Its age is usually estimated at around 66 million years, with radiometric dating yielding a more precise age of 66.043 ± 0.011 Ma.
+Its age is usually estimated at 66 million years, with radiometric dating yielding a more precise age of 66.043 ± 0.043 Ma.

-The K–Pg boundary is associated with the Cretaceous–Paleogene extinction event, a mass extinction which destroyed a majority of the world's Mesozoic species, including all dinosaurs except for birds.
+The K–Pg boundary is associated with the Cretaceous–Paleogene extinction event, a mass extinction which destroyed a majority of the world's Mesozoic species, including all dinosaurs except for some birds.

 Strong evidence exists that the extinction coincided with a large meteorite impact at the Chicxulub crater and the generally accepted scientific theory is that this impact triggered the extinction event.

 The word "Cretaceous" is derived from the Latin "creta" (chalk).
 It is abbreviated K (as in "K–Pg boundary") for its German translation "Kreide" (chalk).

 Proposed causes

 Chicxulub crater

 In 1980, a team of researchers led by Nobel prize-winning physicist Luis Alvarez, his son, geologist Walter Alvarez, and chemists Frank Asaro and Helen Vaughn Michel discovered that sedimentary layers found all over the world at the Cretaceous–Paleogene boundary contain a concentration of iridium hundreds of times greater than normal.
 They suggested that this layer was evidence of an impact event that triggered worldwide climate disruption and caused the Cretaceous–Paleogene extinction event, a mass extinction in which 75% of plant and animal species on Earth suddenly became extinct, including all non-avian dinosaurs.

-When it was originally proposed, one issue with the "Alvarez hypothesis" (as it came to be known) was that no documented crater matched the event.
+When it was originally proposed, one problem with the "Alvarez hypothesis" (as it came to be known) was that no documented crater matched the event.
 This was not a lethal blow to the theory; while the crater resulting from the impact would have been larger than 250 km in diameter, Earth's geological processes hide or destroy craters over time.

 The Chicxulub crater is an impact crater buried underneath the Yucatán Peninsula in Mexico.
 Its center is located near the town of Chicxulub, after which the crater is named.
 It was formed by a large asteroid or comet about 10–15 km in diameter, the Chicxulub impactor, striking the Earth.
 The date of the impact coincides precisely with the Cretaceous–Paleogene boundary (K–Pg boundary), slightly more than 66 million years ago.

 The crater is estimated to be over 150 km in diameter and 20 km in depth, well into the continental crust of the region of about 10–30 km depth.
 It makes the feature the second of the largest confirmed impact structures on Earth, and the only one whose peak ring is intact and directly accessible for scientific research.